jomjol/AI-on-the-edge-device-docs/docs/index.md

 - Web surface to administrate and control
 - OTA-Interface to update directly through the web interface
 - Full integration into Home Assistant
-- Support for Influx DB 1
+- Support for Influx DB 1 and 2
 - MQTT
 - REST API